 Modes of Delivery of the Course for an Asthma Patient

-This is a regular 3-hour first aid course that comprises the below:
+This is a regular 3-hour first aid course that comprises the following:

 - 15mins pre-course registration.

 The life of an asthma patient may still be ordinary, like anyone else’s life.
-It may still be active and healthy, especially if certain changes are made to their diet, exercise, home, work setup, and action plan.
-This action plan is important as it contains information to help control asthma.
+It may still be active and healthy, especially if specific changes are made to their diet, exercise, home, work setup, and action plan.
+This action plan is essential as it contains information to help control asthma.
 Doing so is possible when asthma attacks occur less often.
 However, since these may still happen unexpectedly, knowing what to do is important so asthma attacks may be treated.
 Certain asthma attack first aid knowledge and skills may be acquired by enrolling in the 22556VIC Course in the Management of Asthma Risks and Emergencies in the Workplace.
-Such is being offered by first aid course providers in Perth.
+First aid course providers in Perth are offering such.